earkevin11/Resource-Locks/README.md

 - Read Lock - one can only read.
 No modify or delete.

 # Remember that locks applied at the Resource Group level will be inherited by the resources
+# Locks applied at the subscription level will also be inherited down.

 # Use Cases:
-- Admins can lock their resources via Blueprints
+- Admins can apply resource locks to across multiple subscriptions and lock their resources via Blueprints

 # Before, we assigned a Blueprint to create a resource group without a lock